BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 As the name suggests, Bridging Loans are designed to bridge the gap between buying and selling, when the scenario isn’t fundable through more traditional finance methods.
 In the past, they were typically considered a last resort, secured if people were let down by an alternative source or had no alternative option.
 Now, Bridging Loans are used by successful property entrepreneurs as a powerful tool to facilitate both simple and complex transactions, quickly.

 Amongst other benefits, they can allow a property purchase to go ahead before selling an existing one, buy an uninhabitable place in need of refurbishment, or facilitate a quick move when speed is a priority.
-Interest rates are higher than traditional funding options but cheaper than they used to be, and the potential upsides for the borrower will normally outweigh the increased costs of funding.
+Interest rates are higher than traditional mortgage options but cheaper than they used to be, and the potential upsides for the borrower can significantly outweigh the increased costs of funding.

 Market Overview

-While the benefit to the borrower of market growth is more choice, it’s more difficult to secure the best possible deal.
-It’s also important to understand how a lender is funded, as delays and reversed approvals are costly.
-Unbeknown to many borrowers they could still be borrowing from a mainstream bank.
+Whilst the benefit to the borrower of market growth is more choice, the fragmented nature of the market and lack of true comparison technology makes it more difficult to secure the best possible deal.
+Pricing and leverage are normally key drivers for borrowers, but it is also also important to understand how a lender is funded, as delays and reversed approvals are costly.
+Unbeknownst to many borrowers they could still be borrowing from a mainstream bank.
 Some of the bigger, well-known household names provide wholesale funding lines to the smaller boutique lenders, which means they underwrite the loan a second time (after the bridging lender has completed its initial underwrite).

 It’s an important nuance to understand as problems can arise with changed pricing, reduced leverage or declined applications when the borrower is already a long way along through the process.